Residence permit for studies in higher education

 If you need an entry visa to travel to Sweden

-If you need an entry visa to travel to Sweden and were not photographed and submitted fingerprints when you applied, you must visit the embassy or general consulate so that a permit card can be made for you.
-Not all embassies or general consulates have the possibility of taking appointments to photograph you and get your fingerprints.
-Therefore, always contact the embassy or general consulate before your visit for more information.
+If you need an entry visa to travel to Sweden and were not photographed and submitted fingerprints when you applied or when you showed your passport, you must visit the embassy or consulate-general so that a permit card can be made for you.
+This also applies for your family is they apply together with you.
+Not all embassies or consulates-general have the possibility of taking appointments to photograph you and get your fingerprints.
+Therefore, always contact the embassy or consulate-general before your visit for more information.
 When you visit the embassy, you must bring your passport with you.

-When the card is ready, the embassy or general consulate will hand out or send it to you.
-Note that it can take up to four weeks after you have received your decision to manufacture the card and deliver it to the embassy or general consulate on condition that you have already taken a photo and submitted fingerprints.
+When the card is ready, the embassy or consulate-general will hand out or send it to you.
+Note that it can take up to four weeks after you have received your decision to manufacture the card and deliver it to the embassy or consulate-general on condition that you have already taken a photo and submitted fingerprints.
 When you travel into Sweden, you must present the card together with a valid passport.